National Severe Storms Laboratory/

 Building observational datasets of flash floods and using them to evaluate operational tools to predict flash floods and to develop new model-based approaches

-Developing methods to improve quantitative precipitation estimates using gap-filling radars and multisensor approaches, including TRMM and future GPM rainfall
+Developing methods to improve quantitative precipitation estimates using gap-filling radars and multisensor approaches, including TRMM and GPM

 Characterizing parametric, structural, and input uncertainty in spatially distributed hydrologic models